 I had my appointment with Dr. van den Berg in Victoria, BC earlier this week.
-It was all of… 20 minutes!
-I was a bit surprised by this; I was expecting to be poked and prodded a little more.
+It took about 20 minutes.
+I was expecting to be poked and prodded a little more.
 She asked me some typical questions about my health and my family’s health history, took my blood pressure and weighed me.

-Next, she explained the different kind of testosterone available:
+Next, she explained the different kinds of testosterone available:

 - Injectable: Her preferred treatment.
 It works the most reliably and is the least expensive.

 - Patch: It can fall off, and leaves a big mark on your skin, like a band-aid does.

 - Cream: It’s not standardized (dosage can be variable) since it’s a compound made in the pharmacy, and has a shelf life but no expiry date.